Palms Book State Park: The spring

 Kitch-iti-kipi, the spring, is a pool of clear water 400 feet (120 m) across in its largest dimension, and up to 40 feet (12 m) deep.
 The spring water can be seen from above as it wells upward through the pond's bottom of bedrock limestone and sand, creating a continual pattern of random eddies and cross-currents in the depths of the pond.
 To the Anishinaabe people that were the original inhabitants of much of the Upper Peninsula, this site was a place of mystery and wonder.
 The water is 45 °F (7 °C) in both winter and summer.

 Since the days of the Civilian Conservation Corps in the 1930s, the state has operated a manually propelled observation raft.
 The raft, which is fixed by cables, carries visitors onto the spring pond, allowing the depths of the pond to be seen from above.
 The pond is stocked with trout.

 Indian Lake

-More than 10,000 gallons (40,000 liters) of water per minute pass from the pond into nearby Indian Lake.
+Indian Lake has more than 10,000 gallons (40,000 liters) of water per minute pass from the pond into nearby Indian Lake.
 Palms Book State Park protects approximately 1 mile (1.6 km) of lake frontage.